-The CSP services begin with a pre-Fall semester orientation session for entering first-year students.
-The goal of orientation is to introduce students to the campus and prepare them for the transition to college.
+The CSP services begin prior to the Fall semester with an orientation session for entering first-year students.
+The goals of the orientation are to introduce students to the campus and to prepare them for the transition to college.

 Throughout the year, students have frequent contact with the CSP Coordinator and their mentors.
 Contact will occur in both individual and group settings.
-Students are expected to participate in all services.
+Students are expected to actively participate in CSP services.